Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 applies_to: "auto-remediation without full audit_trace"

-*Expectation: the next similar dispute is resolved by reference to PREC-001, not by a repeated round.*
+*Expectation: the next similar dispute is resolved by a reference to PREC-001, not by a repeat round.*

-1. How does the Coordinator differ from the Verifier and Safety, and why do they not vote on equal terms?
+1. How does the Coordinator differ from the Verifier and Safety, and why does the Coordinator not vote on equal terms with them?

-2. Why must a dispute be resolved by diffs rather than by rewriting?
+2. Why must a dispute be resolved by diffs rather than by a back-and-forth?

-3. What does a verdict discrepancy upon changing tiered agents show?
+3. What does a verdict discrepancy when tier agents are swapped show?

-4. The Implementor and Verifier do not reach a decision for three rounds in a row, the incident queue grows.
-What stop condition and what artifact will you record before handing the dispute to a human?
+4. The Implementor and Verifier fail to reach a decision for three rounds in a row, and the incident queue is growing.
+What stop condition and which artifact will you record before handing the dispute to a human?

 My notes